 Indeed, one such fabric -- viscose -- is a silky material similar to cotton that already accounts for around 7 percent of all the world's textiles.

 Much like cotton, viscose is soft, breathable, and comfortable to wear, meaning that fashion brands around the world are increasingly using it in their collections.

 A close up look at cellulosic fibres derived from wood pulp before they are woven into fabric.
 Photo: Stora Enso

-Scandinavian clothing brand Filippa K is one such company Stora Enso has partnered with to beat “fast fashion”.
+Scandinavian clothing brand Filippa K is one such company Stora Enso has partnered with to tackle “fast fashion”.

-In 2016, the two companies embarked on a mission to transform the Scandinavian clothing brand's business away from the “make, use, and dispose” fashion cycle typically associated with pushing new designs to market as quickly and cheaply as possible.
+The two companies set out to shift the Scandinavian clothing brand's business away from the fast fashion cycle typically associated with pushing new designs to market as quickly and cheaply as possible.

-“We wanted to be part of the solution, rather than adding to the problem,” says Elin Larsson, Sustainability Director at Filippa K.
+“We want to be part of the solution, rather than adding to the problem,” says Elin Larsson, Sustainability Director at Filippa K.

 A more “circular economy” aims to promote greater reuse, recycling, and refurbishment of materials, which in turn helps to reduce waste and give consumers maximum value from their purchases.